| The society's offical Journal : |

 JVR/ESM Prize 2008: Dr. R.T.A.
 Megens Department of Physiology, Maastricht University, the Netherlands in recognition of the article "Two-photon microscopy of vital murine elastic and muscular arteries.
 Combined structural and functional imaging with subcellular resolution " by R.T.A Megens et al. Journal of Vascular Research 44: 87-98 (2007) |

-Together with the submission of an abstract for Wold Congress for Microcirculation in Paris in 2010 to be held September 25-28, young scientists may apply for a travel grant of € 500.00 which will cover the registration fee and support their travel costs.
+Together with the submission of an abstract for the IUPS / European Congress for Microcirculation in Birmingham in July 2013, young scientists may apply for a travel grant of € 500 which will cover the registration fee and support their travel costs.
 Prizes are awarded on the basis of the quality of the submitted abstracts.
 Travel Awards may only be awarded to an individual on one occasion, therefore previous awardees should not apply.

 Lars-Erik Gelin Conference Travel Awards 2008 :